And an hour two Sean Hannity show, 800-941-Sean, our number, if you want to be a part of the program.

 First of all, there's got to be an adverse witness charge.

-The fact that the prosecution did not call Weiselberg, who was in their control in Rikers Island on a material issue, is should be held against the prosecution.
+The fact that the prosecution did not call Weiselberg, who was in their control in Rikers Island on a material issue, should be held against the prosecution.

-The judge is entitled or should be telling that jury the fact that they didn't call him means that he would have testified against them.
+The judge is entitled or should be telling that jury, the fact that they didn't call him means that he would have testified against them.

 They should also get an adverse witness charge for not calling Keith Schiller.

-If Keith Schiller was part of the essential case where Cohen called him and said, Hey, I took care of it, but Keith Schiller says, No, this is all about a 14-year-old on an October 24th, 2016 phone call, then Keith Schiller should have been called by the prosecution.
+If Keith Schiller was part of the essential case where Cohen called him and said, hey, I took care of it, but Keith Schiller says, no, this is all about a 14-year-old on an October 24th, 2016 phone call, then Keith Schiller should have been called by the prosecution.

-There's all kinds of uh disasters that this judge can continue to impose to make this jury find it offended.
+There's all kinds of disasters that this judge can continue to impose to make this jury find it offended.

-Uh anyway, it's on Hannity.com, Amazon.com, bookstores around the country as we continue.
+Anyway, it's on Hannity.com, Amazon.com, bookstores around the country as we continue.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.